amake/SuperTMXMerge/README.md

   merge windows.
 - TU metadata (when present) is exposed as a tooltip on the change or conflict item itself (place your cursor on the item's chrome, outside of a text field).
+- When merging, character-level diff highlighting is shown.
+The differences between the left and center are shown in red and green; the right and center are yellow and blue.
+(Red and yellow are deletions; green and blue are insertions.)

 Caveats